 This window lists all of the violations in the project, along with explanations of why they have occurred.
 Most violation explanations include links you can click to immediately resolve the problem.

 If the automated resolution provided by the Violations Window isn’t what you want, tips at the bottom of the window will help determine the source of the problem so you can fix it based on your scheduling needs.

 The Task inspector’s Scheduling method indicates how OmniPlan should determine when a task is to occur in the project.

-By default and prior to leveling, new tasks are scheduled as early as constraints allow (“As Soon As Possible”, or ASAP).
+By default and prior to leveling, new tasks are scheduled as early as constraints allow.
 This means the task is placed at the very earliest time possible, taking into consideration start and end constraints, and dependencies on other tasks.
 Resource availability is not taken into consideration, so resources may end up overutilized (this is why leveling is an important additional step).

-A task’s Start and End dates can be defined as temporally immovable by locking them (with the lock icons above the Start and End date fields in the Schedule section of the Task inspector, or by holding Command and clicking either end of the task’s bar in the Gantt chart).
-A locked date (Start, End, or both) will not be affected by leveling.
+Tasks can also be scheduled as late as possible or locked (with the lock icons above the Start and End dates in the Schedule section of the Task inspector, or by holding Command and clicking either end of the task’s bar in the Gantt chart) so they are not affected by leveling.

 During leveling, OmniPlan has to make an educated decision about which task should get access to a resource first, and which tasks should be pushed back by a resource dependency.
 In judging which task to put first, the following criteria matter, in this order:

 Requirements to end by a certain time, such as locked end dates, constraints, or being a prerequisite to a task with such a requirement.

 Task Priority, as set in the Priority column of the task outline.

 Position in the task outline; tasks that are higher in the outline are scheduled earlier.